 If splitting your screen doesn't work, you can of course email the PDF to all your seder guests who can then choose to either print or view on their own screen.
 You can also do a screen share of the interactive version, but we still strongly recommend that you download a PDF option as backup and email to your guests in case anyone encounters slow internet or other last-minute technical issues.
 Whatever you choose, be sure to download several hours ahead of time (ideally tonight) so that you have time to address any issues beforehand, and time to get it touch with us to help you!

-Our team will be available for questions until 6:30pm ET on Wednesday, April 8.
-Afterwards, we'll still be monitoring the site but we can't guarantee that we will be able to respond before your seder
+Our team will be available for questions until 6:00pm ET on Saturday, March 27.
+Afterwards, we'll still be monitoring the site but we can't guarantee that we will be able to respond before your seder.